Anger, tantrums and other big emotions

 How to help

-- Encourage involvement in group activities with other deaf children or supportive environments where they can communicate openly.
+- Find activity groups where your child can meet with other deaf children, or other supportive environments where they can communicate openly.
 (Explore our local groups and online options.)

-- Deaf children are so much more than their deafness, so help them explore and name the interests and things that make them who they are.
+- Deafness is just one part of what makes your child who they are.
+Help them explore their interests and talents.
 It may seem counterintuitive, but stepping back from deafness can actually help them figure out how deafness integrates into their overall identity.

 - Read our tips on how to support a deaf young person’s deaf identity, and share our page about exploring their deaf identity with them.

-- Help them practice self-advocacy by teaching them how to explain their needs, whether it’s at school or in social situations.
+- Help them practice self-advocacy by teaching them how to explain their needs and stand up for their rights in different situations.

 - If your child is in school, encourage their teachers to learn about things like concentration fatigue.
 Our information on moving to secondary school contains tips to help you and your child with the transition.